EinShides/ArduinoHwMonitor/README.md

 Note: if you want this to run on startup, you will have to create a scheduled task in task scheduler.

+### Known Issues
+Display is flickering - I've tried to counteract the flickering by trying to reduce the amount of needed screen updates.
+This was done in the by implementing a function that only updates the display value only if the new recieved value is different.
+I've also implemented a function to keep the length of the displayed string the same in order to the need to delete and fill new spaces.
+Unfortunately, the display still seems to flicker a lot during updates and I don't really know of a method to fix it.

+Zeroes in front of value - Related to above, this was a design choice by me so I can try to reduce flickering by not having to update new spaces on the display.
+This means that the value will never go above or below a certain set amount of digits.
+For example, if you set a max limit of 2 digits and the arduino recieves a value of 3, then it will display "03".
+Consequently, if the arduino recieves a value of 100 or above, it will display "99" instead.
+One can change the code to not constrain the digits if they wish but keep in mind that it may induce more display flickering.